braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide.md

 #### Dashboard configuration

-To set up a custom full in-app message in the dashboard, you will need to provide a list of your tags formatted as a comma-separated string.
+To set up a custom full in-app message in the dashboard, you must provide a list of your tags formatted as a comma-separated string.

 In the key-value pairs, provide an `attribute_key`; this key, along with the user's selected values, will be saved to their user profile as a custom attribute.
 Your custom view logic must handle user attributes sent to Braze.